Blosxom -- one of the oldest minimalistic static blog engines

 - The

-Any plugin can cut short story generation by returning a value of 1
+Any plugin can cut short story generation by returning a value of 1.
+Of course, the

 for some reason or send a binary stream (e.g. an image) to the browser, and hasn't any reason to